-Fields Data Source-enter the SMNP object ID of the variable on which the statistics is (cont) being collected.
+Fields Data Source -enter the SMNP object ID of the variable on which the statistics is ; (cont) being collected.
 This object identifies the instance of the ifIndex object.
 For successful configuration the Data Source has to be a valid Object ID.
 NOTE: For e.g. 1.3.6.1.2.1.2.2.1.1.1 Index or 1.3.6.1.2.1.17.7.1.4.2.1.2.1 Index.
-Here, the value of Index depends upon the number of ports/VLAN created. • Owner -enter the details of the entity that configured this entry and is using the resources assigned to it. • Drop Events -displays the number of events in which the packets were dropped by the probe due to lack of resources.
-This number does not specify the number of packets dropped but the number of times the packets were dropped • Octets-displays the total number of octets of data received from the network (excluding the framing bits but including FCS octets).
-This can be used as a reasonable estimate of 10-Megabit Ethernet utilization.
-Packets-displays the total number of packets received from the network.
+Here, the value of Index depends upon the number of ports/VLAN created.
+Owner-enter the details of the entity that configured this entry and is using the resources assigned to it. e Drop Events -displays the number of events in which the packets were dropped by the probe due to lack of resources.
+This number does not specify the number of packets dropped but the number of times the packets were dropped Octets -displays the total number of octets of data received from the network (excluding the framing bits but including FCS octets).
+This can be used as a reasor able estimate of 10-Megabit Ethernet utilization. (excluding the framing bits but including FCS octets).
+This can be used as a reason- Packets -displays the total number of packets received from the network.
 This includes bad packets, broadcast packets and multicast packets received.
-Broadcast Packets-displays the total number of packets received that were directed to the broadcast address. • Multicast Packets -displays the total number of packets that were directed to the multicast address.
-Status-select the required status of event.
+Broadcast Packets -displays the total number of packets received that were directed to the broadcast address.
+Multicast Packets -displays the total number of packets that were directed to the multicast address. e Status-select the required status of event.
 The list contains: Valid-sets the status as Valid if the entry is completely created.
-Under Creation-sets the status as Under Creation if the entry is created and not completely configure NOTE: Entries in this state are not fully active.
+Under Creation-sets the status as Under Creation if the entry is created and not completely configure d NOTE: Entries in this state are not fully active.
 Entries exists in the Under Creation state until the management station has finished configuring the entry and sets this object to valid or invalid state.
 Invalid-sets the status as Invalid if the entry is removed.
-It also effectively disassociates the mapping identified with the entry.
-Buttons Apply-modifies attributes and saves the changes.
-Reset-resets to default value for respective fields and discards all user input.
+It also effectively disassociates the mapping identified with the entry. / Buttons Apply-modifies attributes and saves the changes.
+Reset -resets to default value for respective fields and discards all user input.
 Apply-modifies attributes and saves the changes.